 Populations and Locations Served

-Beyond the broader population of students served by the academic English language resources on the website, the specific populations of adult learners who are served by the grants and website include English language learners transitioning into or out of English for Academic Purposes/English as a Second Language courses in Lawrenceville, Georgia USA.
+Beyond the broader population of students served by the academic English language resources on the website, the specific populations of adult learners who are served by the grants and website include English language learners and first -year students taking remedial courses.

 The site is free, however, donations are greatly appreciated any time of the year.

 Currently, Transitional-Literacy.Org can only accept online donations from Nevada and Georgia.
-This is due to restrictions on any non-profits’ abilities to solicit donations in the states in which they are not registered.
-As far as I know, this does not preclude international locations.
-It is my understanding that a non-profit has to register in at least twelve states to solicit online donations across the entire U.S., beyond Nevada and Georgia.
+This is due to restrictions on any non-profit’s abilities to solicit donations in the states in which they are not registered.

 Contact email@example.com, an address used to deal with spam, bots, and all manner of some seriously mean-spirited folks out on the web.